TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 However, note that we found that using lower layers (closer to the input) for word-level tokenization text models gave better results.

-If you don't get good explanations from ELI5 out of the box, it may be worth looking into this parameter.
-We advice to pick layers that contain "spatial or temporal" information, i.e. NOT dense/fully-connected or merge layers, but recurrent, convolutional, or embedding layers.
+If you don’t get good explanations from ELI5 out of the box, it may be worth looking into this parameter.
+We advice to pick layers that contain “spatial or temporal” information, i.e. NOT dense/fully-connected or merge layers, but recurrent, convolutional, or embedding layers.

 .. code:: ipython3